evgeniums/cpp-validator/README.md

 - first, define a validator using almost declarative syntax;
 - then, apply the validator to objects that must be validated and check the results.

 There are a lot of options for validator extension and customization.
 During validation a text report describing an error can be constructed.
-Reports can be translated and widely customised.
+Reports can be widely customised and translated to supported languages.

 Cpp-validator can be used to validate:
 - plain variables;